issc29/postman2openapi-action/README.md

-# Hello world javascript action
+# Postman Collections to OpenAPI Spec Converter Action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action converts a Postman Collection to OpenAPI Spec.

 ## Inputs